What Types of Criminal Cases Does Our Firm Handle?

-While it might seem like the easiest route at the time, convictions may have long-lasting consequences for your life, and if the charges are serious enough, affect your ability to find gainful employment, secure stable housing, or even pursue higher education.
-They can also have extreme immigration consequences.
+While it might seem like the easiest route at the time, convictions may have long-lasting consequences for your life, and if the charges are serious enough, affect your ability to:

 Don’t make this decision alone.
 A plea deal really might be the best outcome for your particular situation.
 A defense attorney can look at the prosecution’s offer, advise you of the potential consequences, and break down the offer into plain English that is easy for you to understand.
 With the assistance of a competent attorney, you will be able to make an educated decision about any plea deal.

 An experienced attorney may also be able to negotiate with the prosecution for a better offer than what you were originally offered.
 Knowledge of the law and other potential charging options can allow a defense attorney to receive a more favorable offer than what you would be able to on your own.

 If you decide not to accept a plea deal from the prosecution (this is always your choice and yours alone to make), your case will proceed to a jury trial.
 Courtroom litigation requires skills that not every attorney possesses.
 It requires an ability to select jurors and speak to them in a way they will understand—jury trials are part legal maneuvering and part storytelling.

 A good litigator needs to understand how to treat witnesses on the stand; for example, when to push aggressively, and when to back off.
 And your attorney should have a thorough understanding of the rules of evidence and criminal procedure to ensure that the prosecution is playing by the rules.

 Of course, there is a great deal of preparation that goes into conducting a jury trial, including investigations, witness preparation, and evidence review.
 It may also be appropriate for your attorney to file various motions (requests for the judge to rule on an issue before trial) and the court may hold hearings on those motions.